A thymectomy is surgery to remove the thymus gland. This gland is under the breastbone. It helps the immune system to develop during childhood.

-About 1-3 hours
+About 1 to 3 hours

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

-The usual length of stay is 1-3 days.
-Your doctor may choose to keep you longer if complications arise.
+The usual length of stay is 1 to 3 days.
+You may need to stay longer if you have problems.

 At the Hospital

-During your stay, the hospital staff will take steps to reduce your chance of infection, such as:
+The staff may give you pain medicines.
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to reduce your chance of infection, such as:
+There are also steps you can take to lower your risk of infection, such as: